tenstorrent/tt-metal/README.md

 ## Running model demos on Grayskull (GS)

 We have prepared demos for the following models: [ResNet](./models/demos/resnet), [BERT](./models/demos/bert), [Falcon7B](./models/demos/ttnn_falcon7b) and [Falcon40B](./models/demos/falcon40b).
-In each model folder the `README.md`
+In each model folder the `README.md` file provides detailed instructions how to run the model demo, with option to use provided inputs in demo folder or to supply your own.

-These are some performance metrics for our models running on Grayskull (GS).
-We constantly improve these and publish these metrics on [GitHub Actions](https://github.com/tenstorrent-metal/tt-metal/actions/workflows/perf-models.yaml).
+The demo models have the following performance measured on Grayskull.
+We publish up to date metrics on [GitHub Actions](https://github.com/tenstorrent-metal/tt-metal/actions/workflows/perf-models.yaml).

 | Model                            | Batch size          | GS end-to-end throughput [1] | GS on-device throughput [2] | Target GS end-to-end throughput [1] |